-A new study has recently discovered that homeowners residing in number 13 are finding that their properties are getting hit by a decrease of around £22,000.
+A new house price study has recently discovered that homeowners residing in number 13 are finding that their properties are getting hit by a decrease of around £22,000.

 Out of the 1.2 million homes sold across the UK each year, it is the notorious number 13 that sees one of the most drastic hits of all.

-This superstitious price drop was noticed in a 3-year analysis from official Land Registry data by Stone Real Estate property experts.
+This superstitious house price drop was noticed in a 3-year analysis of official Land Registry data by Stone Real Estate property experts.

 On average, homes listed as the number 13 have witnessed an 8% drop in house prices when selling up.